Looking for PMS treatment?

 Dysmenorrhea (aka painful menses) is a very common reason for a woman to see a naturopathic doctor, who can help you feel better in as little as 2 cycles.

-If you’re looking for relief, here are some PMS treatment tips from three naturopathic doctors and one registered massage therapist here in our Toronto clinic…
+If you’re looking for relief, here are some PMS treatment tips from some of our naturopathic doctors in our Toronto clinic…

 Dr. Tehseen Meghji, Naturopathic Doctor – Toronto, ON